Democrats pressure GOP on debt limit, spending cuts

 “The IRA’s substantial and almost immediate results have made the U.S.’s clean energy economy the envy of the world,” she said in her written remarks.

-And Fred Krupp, president of the Environmental Defense Fund, will testify on the importance of maintaining a charge on excessive methane emissions from U.S. oil and gas facilities that the House bill would repeal.
+And Fred Krupp, president of the Environmental Defense Fund, testified on the importance of maintaining a charge on excessive methane emissions from U.S. oil and gas facilities that the House bill would repeal.
 He said swift cuts in methane could slow the rate of global warming by 30%, plus provide important health benefits to Americans who live near active oil or gas sites because other pollutants, such as cancer-causing benzene, are emitted alongside methane.

-“Congress was right to enact it, public health and the environment will benefit from it, and it should be left in place to do its job,” Krupp said.
+“Congress was right to enact (it), our health and the environment will benefit because of it, and it should be left in place to do its job,” Krupp said.

+Brian Riedl, a senior fellow at the Manhattan Institute for Policy Research, told lawmakers there has been a long history of attaching efforts to reduce the deficit to debt ceiling bills.
+He said the nation’s debt, now at more than $31 trillion, means that all legislative avenues should be open to addressing it.

+Jason Fichtner, chief economist at the Bipartisan Policy Center, said while the debt limit is not a good mechanism to address the nation’s fiscal challenges, “it is the opportunity currently present and available.”